Novel Drug Combination Treating Colorectal Cancer

 This is the second year of the project, the first year of which starting in May 2018 was gratefully funded by the Gut Cancer Foundation.
 Our analysis using the latest data from the Global Burden of Disease Study shows that colorectal cancer is currently the second leading cause of death from cancers in New Zealand, with approximately 586 years of life being lost per 100,000 people each year due to premature death caused by this disease.

-Current treatments are not as effective as might be hoped and one problem is that drugs used tend to have only short term effects and then resistance develops or resiatnce to these drugs is already inherent in the tumour.
-A good example of this is the lack of efficact of BRAF inhibitors even though around 10% of bowel cancers have mutations in this gene.
+Current treatments are not as effective as might be hoped and one problem is that drugs used tend to have only short term effects and then resistance develops or resistance to these drugs is already inherent in the tumour.
+A good example of this is the lack of efficacy of BRAF inhibitors even though around 10% of bowel cancers have mutations in this gene.

 One way to address such resistance issues is to add a second drug as combinations of drugs targeting different aspects of tumour biology can often achieve much greater effects.
 We have recently found that combining an inhibitor of mutant BRAF with an inhibitor of vascular endothelial derived growth factor receptor (VEGFR) achieved spectacular synergistic effects in pre-clinical models of melanoma, even in cases where each drug alone had no effect.